FbW43-2/bdl02_knopkevin_git_cheatsheet/README.md

     A commit is the Git equivalent of a "save".
 Commits can be thought of as snapshots of our project at a given point in time.
 3. `git push`
     This command sends the committed changes to a server.
 It is used to upload local repository content to a remote repository.
+## 5. Branches
+1. `git branch "new branch name"` to create a new Branch
+2. `git checkout "branch name"` to switch into another branch (in VSCode it happens automatically).
+3. `git add .` or `git add -A` to save `git commit -m "message here..."` to commit and `git push --set-upstream origin` to push the new branch to github.